bikash-dora/scrap-example/blogpost.md

 Writing unit tests is a crucial step in writing better code.
 Fortunately the lambda functions are easily testable.
 [Moto](http://docs.getmoto.org/en/latest/) is a powerful library for testing lambda function.
 It mocks AWS services like DynamoDB and the mocked service behaves like the real service.

-## Notes

-Please check out the project's [readme file](https://gitlab.codecentric.de/jozef.jung/sls-basics/blob/master/README.md).
-It contains the steps how to set up the application, how to run the tests anf how to deploy it.
+You can find more about testing in the projects [readme file](https://gitlab.codecentric.de/jozef.jung/sls-basics/blob/master/README.md).

 ## Conclusion